-“What about Old Man Druffers?”
+“What about Mr. Druffers?”

-“Druffers is a pharmacist, and he’s a widow.”
+“Druffers is a pharmacist.”

-“Yeah, but he’s a crank.”
+“Yeah, but he’s a grump.”

+“Let’s not dwell on it,” I said.
+But maybe his life was better than it appeared to be.
 “Think of it like this,” I said to Drew.
-“Which would you rather do for a living?
-Would you rather stack paper towels or defend murderers in court like your dad does?”
+“Would you rather stock the shelves for a living or defend murderers in court like your dad?”

 “I don’t know, but I’m never doing this again.”

-“Using bug spray.”
+“Using bug spray,” he said.

 “Wait,” I said.
 “What bug spray?”

-“Your mom’s in the bathroom.”
+“Your spray in the bathroom,” he said.

 “You sprayed the blunt with RAID?”

-“Lumpy told me to try it.”
+“Lumpy said to do it.”

-“The guy from Thrifty.”
+“It’s the guy from Thrifty.”